|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During early March 1944, fellow 5th Air Force fighter pilots Richard Bong and Thomas Lynch were close to breaking the American World War I record of 26 victories scored by pilot Eddie Rickenbacker.
 Hoping to break the record himself, Col. Neel E. Kearby hoped to score more victories to tie or break his record.

 Kearby opened fire on one aircraft, but did not observe it to go down and made a complete circle to attack it again.
-While performing this maneuver, he was attacked by a Ki-43 Oscars from the 77th Sentai, before wingman Dunham could shoot the fighter down.
+While performing this maneuver, he was intercepted by a Ki-43 Oscar from the 77th Sentai, before wingman Dunham could shoot the fighter down.
 Kearby never returned to formation.

 Afterwards, Dunham and Blair unsuccessfully searched for him until they ran short on fuel and returned to Saidor Airfield.
 After landing, both pilots insisted on returning to the area to search for him, Dunham had to be physical restrained from taking off again.

 In fact, Kearby was observed by local people on the ground to have bailed out and as he descended he became tangled in a tree and died of bullet wounds from the attack.

 Recovery of Remains